Want to know how to get shit done?

 When we see how many tasks still haven’t been checked off the list we can end up frustrated.

 In this article, I have put together my 10 top productivity tips for entrepreneurs like me and you on how to plan, protect your time, and achieve more efficiently daily.

 Nourish Your Body With Regular Workouts

-I recommend adding some kind of workout in your daily routine (even if it’s just a 10-minute walk in the morning).
+I recommend adding some kind of workout to your daily routine (even if it’s just a 10-minute walk in the morning).